Country Must Be Country Wide: Content

 In the song, Gilbert sings about the country music fanbase, saying that it is not limited to the Southern United States.
 Gilbert told Taste of Country that he wrote the song while on tour with country rap artist Colt Ford and Mike Dekle.
 Ford told Country Weekly that, while touring through Ohio, he realized that "there are rednecks everywhere[…]I was like, 'those people are all just like us, but they just sound different.'"
 Gilbert added that while in Ohio, he saw a man exit a truck while dressed in a cowboy hat and boots, which inspired the first verse of the song.

 Critical reception

 Dan MacIntosh of Country Standard Time thought that the song "lives up to that 'up to 11' promise" that he thought was established in the songs that Gilbert wrote for Jason Aldean ("Dirt Road Anthem" and "My Kinda Party").
 Kevin John Coyne of Country Universe gave the single a less favorable review, juxtaposing the song to Neal McCoy's "The City Put the Country Back in Me" and writing that "This song is about as country as "Wanted Dead or Alive" anyway.

 Music video

-The music video was directed by Shane Drake and premiered in mid-2011.
-Filmed at the Tennessee State Prison.
-It features in several scenes a symbol composed of Gilbert's initials.
+The music video was directed by Shane Drake.